-After being in beta on Roku since last December the much-anticipated Sling DVR is now fully available on all devices except the Xfinity X1 platform, including Roku, Android devices, Amazon Fire TV and Fire Stick.
+After being in beta on Roku for an extended period of time, the much-anticipated Sling DVR is now fully available on all devices except the Xfinity X1 platform, including Roku, Android devices, Amazon Fire TV and Fire Stick.
 Adding cloud DVR service for live TV for only $5 more per month, it’s a great addition to their affordable streaming packages.
 The service allows you to store up to 50 hours of content to Sling’s servers, comparable to Hulu’s DVR service and a step up from Sony Vue which only allows you to save content for 28 days.

 How Sling TV DVR Works

 Sling DVR is available as an add-on for both their Orange and Blue service but, as with other DVR services, not every channel is included.
 Sling TV DVR channels include all live content with the following exclusions: on-demand only channels (such as Local Now or FXX) and all Disney and ESPN channels which also includes ABC.

-So just how does it work?
+So just how does the Sling TV DVR work?
 Let’s dig into the details.

 Choose from On Now, Guide or Sports tabs and Sling will show you a list of shows, movies or games you’re able to record.
 For series, you can choose to record just new episodes or choose “all” to record shows every time they air.
 Sling TV will then record the content and store it on their cloud servers for you to watch anytime.
 The great thing about Sling is they only delete the oldest movies or shows you’ve recorded once you reach 50 hours of content.
 That means there isn’t a clock ticking down forcing you to watch a show or lose it completely.